ha5dzs/volciclab-utilities/OptiTrack/Readme.md

 - time, in seconds, which tells you the time difference between subsequent frames
 - rigid_body(n), which is a structure array, for n rigid bodies you had in the recording.
 Its fields are:
   - rigid_body(n).translation is a set of triplets of X-Y-Z coordinates for each frame. **The units are in millimetres!**
-  - rigid_body(n).rotation is a set of quad tuple of quaternion rotations
+  - rigid_body(n).rotation is the rotation, in the format and order as requested above **The units are in degrees!**
-  - rigid_body(n).tracking_error is the tracking error of the rigid body in each frame.
+  - rigid_body(n).tracking_error is the tracking error of the rigid body in each frame, in millimetres.
-**[IMPORTANT]:** The rigid body indexing is exactly the same as you would get with the NatNet SDK.
+**[IMPORTANT]:** The rigid body indexing is exactly the same as you set it in Motive.
 Since the header of the .csv files generated is following a non-standard, Matlab has a hard time reading it.
 If in doubt, check the .csv file itself.

 ## .tak to .csv converter